ton-connect/bridge/cmd/bridge/README.md

 > **⚠️ Warning:** Bridge v1 is deprecated and will be removed in future versions.
 >
 > **Please use [Bridge v3](../../README.md) for all new deployments.**
+>

-Bridge v1 is the original implementation of TON Connect Bridge.
+> Bridge v1 is the original implementation of TON Connect Bridge.
 It was production-proven but has a fundamental limitation: **it cannot be horizontally scaled** due to its in-memory message storage architecture.

-## Why Bridge v1 is Deprecated

-- **No horizontal scaling**: Cannot run multiple instances
-- **Single point of failure**: One instance handles all connections
-- **Limited capacity**: Constrained by single-server resources
-- **PostgreSQL dependency**: Requires PostgreSQL for production use

-**For scalable, production deployments, use [Bridge v3](../../README.md) instead.**

 ---